 How are awards decided?

 Applications will be reviewed by an ad hoc committee of faculty members with expertise in the area.
 Reviews are scored on the overall proposal, the research proposal (approach), the applicability to autism spectrum disorder, and the likelihood of garnering federal support in the future.

-All awardees must agree to engage with the growing community of investigators focused on autism and developmental disabilities across JHSPH, JHU, and the Kennedy Krieger Institute.
+All awardees must agree to engage with the growing community of investigators focused on autism and developmental disabilities across BSPH, JHU, and the Kennedy Krieger Institute.
 This includes seminars, journal clubs, and symposia held throughout the year.